sfc-gh-ebotwick/techup_26_eval_hol/coco_setup_instructions.md

 Local OAuth should open a new browser for you to authenticate with the credentials provided on the dataops registration page.
 Once you've signed in you should be all set.
 Run ```cortex -c your_connection_name``` to start CoCo with your new instance.

+NOTE - If you have a lot of custom configurations in your CoCo instance (custom skills related to agent optimization, highly opionated AGENTS.md files etc etc) you may encounter behaviors that differ from the intended experience.
+See below instructions for setting up a clean CoCo installation if you think your CoCo config may cause conflicts with existing agent-studio skills.

 # ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 # ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~